allenling/FFpie/README.md

 this is called video sync method, and we call it pre-encoding sampling, this simpling will drop or insert frames to produce the video at particular fps.

-you can tell FFmepeg to use different mode or method via `fps_mode` param to sample those frames to be encoding, the default option is called cfr, Constant Frame Rate.
+you can tell FFmepeg to use different mode or method via `fps_mode` param to sample those frames to be encoded, the default option is called cfr, Constant Frame Rate.

 and this is omitted in PyAV, so in some cases, e.g. speeding up a video file, you would find that there are some unexpected discrepancies